-Dr. Few will use either IV sedation or general anesthesia so that you remain comfortable during your Chicago rhinoplasty.
+Dr. Few will use either IV sedation or general anesthesia so that you remain comfortable during your procedure.

 Surgery of the nose can be performed either using a closed procedure, where incisions are hidden inside the nose, or an open procedure, where an incision is made in the strip of tissue that separates the nostrils (columella), allowing Dr. Few to raise the soft tissues and access the structure of the nose.